 In 2006, the family sold the fertilizer business but kept Pursell Farms, which has become a world-class golf and leisure resort.
 They operate the FarmLinks golf course, the Orvis Shooting Grounds at Pursell Farms, and deluxe accommodations for business meetings, ministry retreats, weddings, and couples’ getaways.
 David explains, “Now we’re in the hospitality business, which is where God was leading us all along.”

-At the center of their hospitality, David says, are four pillars of faith in business: their “relentless pursuit” of honoring God; respect and support for their employees; bending over backwards to make guests feel welcome; and honoring their owners (their mom and dad).
+At the center of their hospitality, David says, are four pillars of faith in business: their “relentless pursuit” of honoring God; respect and support for their employees; bending over backwards to make guests feel welcome; and honoring their owners (mom and dad).
 “We honor the hard work and sacrifice that my parents made to get us here.”

 The Next Generation of Giving